 "Do what you love and success will follow.
 Passion is the fuel behind a successful career."
 Meg Whitman

-When she’s not writing?
-You’ll find her curled up with tea, critiquing her own website design, or dreaming up the next story that just might change a life.
+When she’s not writing, she’s sipping tea, reworking her website (again), or dreaming up the next love story that just might change a life.

 "Were there none who were discontented with what they have, the world would never reach anything better."
 Florence Nightingale